kdcyber1994/Cloud-Security-Portfolio/01-identity-access-management/lab-03-phishing-resistant-MFA-FIDO2-Passkeys.md

 ![QR-Code Handshake](./images/Sign-In-With-Passkey.png)

-3. Scanned the QR code and provided biometric verification on the handset.
-This executes a localized Bluetooth proximity check to verify the physical device is in front of the terminal.
+3. Scanned the QR code and used biometrics on the phone, which triggers a quick Bluetooth check to make sure the device is physically next to the computer.

 ![Biometric Verification Checkpoint](./images/Sign-In-With-Passkey-Success.png)

-4. Confirmed successful portal entry as a zero-privilege user without sending a single password string or standard push notification over the wire.
+4. Confirmed successful entry into the portal as a standard test user without typing a single password or dealing with standard push notifications.

 ![Successful Authenticated Session](./images/Logged-In-View-TestUser.png)

-5. Audited the user's profile security info from the administrative portal to verify that the device-bound passkey was successfully registered alongside legacy options and marked as the primary high-assurance factor.
+5. Checked the user's security info in the admin portal to confirm the new passkey was successfully registered alongside old methods and set as the main high-security option.

 ![Security Info State Verification](./images/Security-Info-TestUser.png)